lief-project/LIEF/doc/sphinx/compilation.rst

 Continuous Integration
 ----------------------

-LIEF uses CI Github Action to test and release nightly builds.
+LIEF uses GitHub Actions to test and release nightly builds.
 The configuration of this CI can also be a good source of information for the compilation process.
 In particular, `scripts/docker/linux-sdk-x64 <https://github.com/lief-project/LIEF/blob/main/scripts/docker/linux-sdk-x64>`_
 contains the build process to generate the **Linux x86-64 SDK**.